 Q1: What is the objective of your in-house drug testing program - is it to identify drug-use history or ensure fitness for work?

-The answer to this question will govern which testing method will best suit the needs of your workplace.
-If organisations are looking to identify the drug-use history of its employees, and therefore their lifestyle choices, then urine testing could provide the best solution.
-If, however, organisations are only interested in ensuring that all their staff and contractors are fit for work when they are on-site, then saliva testing may provide the best solution.
+Due to differences in detection periods between urine and saliva, organisations who are wanting to identify drug-use history of its employees, and therefore their lifestyle choices, then urine testing could provide the best solution.
+If, however, the organisations drug and alcohol policy has stipulated that they want to ensure that all their staff and contractors are fit for work when they are on-site, then saliva testing may provide the best solution.
 Saliva testing identifies only recent/current drug use and hence can help to determine who is capable to work during a particular shift.